How to Start a Vegetable Garden

 Chinese proverb

-Fresh picked vegetables from your own garden are tastier and more nutritious than store-bought vegetables.
-Get the most out of your vegetable garden with these tips:
+Fresh picked vegetables and herbs from your own garden are so much more delicious and nutritious than store-bought.
+Gardening shouldn’t be intimidating.
+It is a rewarding and enriching experience for you and your family to experience together.
+Get the most out of your vegetable and herb garden with these tips:

 Choose a Location

-• Vegetables require more than 6 hours of sunlight to produce fruit.
+• Vegetables & most herb plants require more than 6 hours of sunlight to produce fruit.
 Increased sun exposure will increase fruit production.

 Cultivating the Garden